 Recommendations (2015 American Heart Association Guidelines Update for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care) [MEDLINE]

-No Clear Glucose Goals Can Be Recommended
+No Clear Glucose Goals are Recommended

 Hemodynamic Management

-Rationale: optimal hemodynamic targets are unknown in the post-cardiac arrest period
+Optimal hemodynamic targets are unknown in the post-cardiac arrest period

 Systematic Review/Meta-Analysis of Clinical Efficacy of IABP in STEMI (Eur Heart J, 2009) [MEDLINE]